Alcoholic polyneuropathy: Pain

 Painful dysesthesias caused by alcoholic polyneuropathy can be treated by using gabapentin or amitriptyline in combination with over-the-counter pain medications, such as aspirin, ibuprofen, or acetaminophen.
 Tricyclic antidepressants such as amitriptyline, or carbamazepine may help stabbing pains and have central and peripheral anticholinergic and sedative effects.
 These agents have central effects on pain transmission and block the active reuptake of norepinephrine and serotonin.

 Anticonvulsant drugs like gabapentin or pregabalin block the active reuptake of norepinephrine and serotonin and have properties that relieve neuropathic pain.
 However, these medications take a few weeks to become effective and are rarely used in the treatment of acute pain.

 Topical analgesics like capsaicin may also relieve minor aches and pains of muscles and joints.

 Prognosis

 Alcoholic polyneuropathy is not life-threatening but may significantly affect one's quality of life.
 Effects of the disease range from mild discomfort to severe disability.

-It is difficult to assess the prognosis of a patient because it is hard to convince chronic alcoholics to abstain from drinking alcohol completely.
-It has been shown that a good prognosis may be given for mild neuropathy if the alcoholic has abstained from drinking for 3–5 years.
+It is difficult to assess the prognosis of a patient because alcohol dependence results in difficulty maintaining abstinence from drinking alcohol.
+It has been shown that a good prognosis may be given for mild neuropathy if the person has abstained from drinking for 3–5 years.